 - Before SEM characterization

 - Check recent published papers

-- Preparation of bulk (soft and hard) material

-- Think what you want to image (surface, fractures,...) and prepare the sample

-- Preparation of powders
+- Preparation

-- Make sure that there are firmly attached
+- Make sure that the samples are firmly attached

 - Mounting: holders and adhesives

 - Different holders (carbon, aluminum)

 - Different adhesives, always wait for the adhesives to dry, check if it has to be heated...

 - Coating: sputtering and evaporation

-- Always make ground
+- Always make ground (electrostatic charging)

-- Choose the coating depending on the imaging and sample, for BSE use carbon, for biological specimens use higher Z.
+- Choose the coating depending on the imaging and sample, for BSE use carbon, for biological specimens, polimers use higher Z.

 - Thin film growth

 - Different ways how the film growths

 - Be sure that the surface image is not the coating, use some uncoated sample to check